chbeu/chbeu.github.io/content/events/ev23_beyond2026/index.md

 commentable: false  # Allow visitors to comment?
 Supported by the Page, Post, and Docs content types.
 editable: false  # Allow visitors to edit the page?
 Supported by the Page, Post, and Docs content types.

-event: "1st Workshop on Beyond Algorithms: Reclaiming the Interdisciplinary Roots of Recommender Systems (BEYOND 2025), co-located with RecSys 2025"
+event: "2nd Workshop on Beyond Algorithms: A Workshop on the Interdisciplinarity of Recommender Systems (BEYOND 2026), co-located with RecSys 2026"
 event_url: "https://beyondrecsys.github.io/2026/"

 location: Marriott City Center, Downtown